aigamedev/scikit-neuralnetwork/docs/guide_beginners.rst

     y_example = nn.predict(X_example)

 This code will run the classification with the neural network, and return a list of labels predicted for each of the example inputs.
+If you need to access the probabilities for the predictions, use ``predict_proba()`` and see the content of the ``classes_`` property that provides the labels for each features, which you can use to compute the probability indices.

 .. _example-convolution: